 St. Louis Pro Board:

-- President: Elizabeth Donald, freelance journalist/photographer, Donald Media.
+- President: Elizabeth Donald, freelance journalist/adjunct professor, Donald Media.

-- Vice president/treasurer: Tammy Merrett, program director, The Alestle at Southern Illinois University at Edwardsville.
+- Vice president/treasurer: Tammy Merrett, program director, The Alestle at Southern Illinois University Edwardsville.

 - University liaison: Jennifer Brown, professor, Lindenwood University.